zbarni/nest-simulator/doc/tutorials/pynest_tutorial/part_3_connecting_networks_with_synapses.rst

 The function
 ``GetConnections(source=None, target=None, synapse_model=None)`` returns
-a `SynapseCollection` representing connection identifiers that match the given specifications.
+a list of connection identifiers that match the given specifications.
 There are no mandatory arguments.
 If it is called without any arguments, it will return all the connections in the network.
-If ``source`` is specified, as a NodeCollection of one or more nodes, the function will return all outgoing connections from that population:
+If ``source`` is specified, as a list of one or more nodes, the function will return all outgoing connections from that population:

 ::